-As you may already know, DraftSight is a popular freemium 2D CAD product used across a multitude of industries including architecture, design and engineering.
+As you may already know, DraftSight is a popular freemium 2D CAD product used across a multitude of industries including architecture, design and engineering (it is a popular alternative to AutoCAD).
 With it, you can create 2D models not to mention access and edit DWG files.
 But did you know that you could also trace using DraftSight?
 While it doesn’t offer automatic tracing capabilities, it is possible to manually trace an image.

 Interested?
 Scan2CAD has put together a guide to show you exactly how to manually trace an image using DraftSight.
 We’ve also describe how you can automatically trace your image using Scan2CAD!

 Tracing is the process of drawing over a raster image with vector lines, and other vector entities such as beziers, polygons, text strings and so on.
 This then gives you a vector output.
 So, what’s the difference between raster and vector files?
 To put it simply, vector images are much more suitable for CAD.

 Raster images—like JPEGs and PNGs—are mostly used for photographs, they are programatically simple to create and display since they are effectively a grid of color blocks.
 They’re not always ideal, however, as they come with many disadvantages.
 When you want to make changes to a raster image, any edits you make will be made to the entire image.
 Essentially, it’s like painting over the whole image, instead of altering specific elements.
 Additionally, rasters are made up of pixels which affects the quality of the image when you try to resize it.
 This means that rasters are resolution dependent.